-The aroma is very close to a true rose aroma.
+The aroma is very similar to a true rose aroma.

-Geranium (Pelargonium graveolens), Fractionated Coconut oil (Cocos nucifera), Rose Flower Absolute (Rosa centifolia), Rosewood (Aniba rosaeodora), Rose (Rosa damascena), Ylang Ylang (Cananga odorata), May Chang (Litsea cubeba), Clove Stem (Eugenia caryophyllata), Osmanthus Flower Absolute (Osmanthus fragrans)
+Geranium x asperum (Pelargonium graveolens), Rose Flower extract (Rosa centifolia), Rosewood (Aniba rosaeodora), Ylang Ylang (Cananga odorata), May Chang (Litsea cubeba), Clove Stem (Eugenia caryophyllata), Osmanthus Flower Absolute (Osmanthus fragrans), Rose (Rosa damascena)

 Briar Rose is uplifting, relaxing, calming and eases tension.
 When used as an after shower moisturizing oils, it can be a wonderful prelude to a peaceful night’s rest.